1.1.1 School Team Players

 Players/teams may not have any communication with any outside sources, with exception of HSEL Administration while their match is in progress, including, but not limited to: coaches, teachers, and substitutes.
 Players/teams may only have communication with outside sources during the grace period between games in a series or unless otherwise outlined in game-specific rules.

 Spectators are allowed in game lobbies for the sole purpose of streaming their school team’s match to the School’s Twitch or Youtube channel.
 Spectators streaming the match cannot be a team’s coach or another player on the same roster competing in the match.
-All spectator streams must be from the player point of view, the use of the skybox or view of another team’s player is prohibited.
-Other use of a game’s spectator feature is strictly prohibited.
+Spectators may not be in contact with the teams while the game is being played.
+All spectator streams must be from the player point of view, or a 3rd person chase cam.
+The use of the skybox camera, director camera, or the point of view of another team’s player is prohibited.
+At the end of the match, the stream vod must be shared with the other team.

 In the incident of a game having a solo spectator position, streaming rights will be given to the home team.